Skid-prevention tips to help keep you, your cargo and other drivers safe.

 • Do not suddenly downshift.

-• Inspect the air system and brake adjustment before and during each trip — all wheels should start stopping at the same time.
+• Inspect the air system and brake adjustment before and during each trip.
+All wheels should start stopping at the same time.
+Also inspect your tires, front wheel alignment and the suspension system.

 • Load cargo properly.